aleksandermajos/BIGAI/FLOW/README.md

 > * No promises.
 No guarantees.
 Use at own risk.

 **TODO:**
-SIMPLEST ML PIPELINE BASED ON MLFLOW, BIGAIENGINE
+SIMPLEST ML PIPELINE BASED ON MLFLOW, BIGAI_ENGINE